-The micrographs of various freshwater, marine and soil ciliates published by my colleagues and myself during the past 25 years, most based on the few methods described here and by Foissner (1991), have been widely accepted as being of a high standard.
+The micrographs of various freshwater, marine and soil ciliates published by my colleagues and myself during the past 45 years, most based on the few methods described here and by Foissner (1991), have been widely accepted as being of a high standard.
 All methods are modifications of techniques which initially did not work well in our laboratory, either because they were incompletely described or too complicated.
-This paper provides detailed step-by-step protocols for the methods used in our laboratory.
-For other techniques the reader is referred to the literature cited and to the methodological guides by Kirby (1950), Lee et al. (1985) and Dragesco & Dragesco-Kernéis (1986).
+Here, I provide detailed step-by-step protocols for the methods used in our laboratory.
+For other techniques, the reader is referred to the literature cited and to the